itsViney/wordpress-to-markdown/README.md

 A lightweight WordPress plugin that exports your website content (posts, pages, and custom post types) into Markdown files, neatly organized into a handy ZIP archive.

-The parser is based largely on the [WordPress Export to Markdown](https://github.com/lonekorean/wordpress-export-to-markdown) command line tool.
+Inspired by the [WordPress Export to Markdown](https://github.com/lonekorean/wordpress-export-to-markdown) command line tool.

-*Vibe-coded using Gemini 3 Flash in Antigravity*

 ## Features

 - **Block-to-Markdown Parsing**: Converts standard WordPress blocks into clean Markdown with frontmatter.
 - **Post Type Organization**: Automatically organizes exported files into subdirectories based on their post type (e.g., `posts/`, `pages/`).
-- **Incremental Exports**: Tracks export history for each user.
-After the first export, you can choose to only export content that has been added or modified since your last run.
+- **Incremental Exports**: Tracks export history for each user so you can choose to only export new and updated posts.
 - **ZIP Packaging**: All exported Markdown files are bundled into a single ZIP archive for easy download and portability.
 - **Clean Output**: Automatically strips unnecessary HTML and UI elements during conversion.
+- **Frontmatter**: Adds frontmatter to each Markdown file with post metadata, including title, date, author, terms and Yoast SEO data (if available).
+- **Limit Exports**: Choose to only export the X most recent posts of each post type.
+- **Generate llms.md**: Combine all of your site's content into a single `llms.md` file for easy reference by large language models.

 ## Installation